adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/carousel/v1/carousel/README.md

 2. `./cq:editConfig` - `afterchilddelete`, `afterchildinsert` and `afterchildmove` listeners should be provided via the edit configuration of the proxy. `_cq_editConfig.xml` contains the recommended actions and can be copied to the proxy component.

+The default Carousel site Client Library provides a handler for message requests between the editor and the Carousel.
-In addition, a message request handler should be registered in the site Client Library:
+If the built-in Client Library is not used, a message request handler should be registered:
 ```
 new Granite.author.MessageChannel("cqauthor", window).subscribeRequestMessage("cmp.panelcontainer", function(message) {
     if (message.data && message.data.type === "cmp-carousel" && message.data.id === that._elements.self.dataset["cmpPanelcontainerId"]) {